kalagam1/waph-kalagam1/labs/lab2/README.md

  - ii.
 Agify API with fetch()

-Used JavaScript's modern fetch() API to retrieve age prediction data from https://api.agify.io/?name=... based on user input.
+Used JavaScripts modern fetch() API to retrieve age prediction data from https:/api.agify.io/?name=... based on user input.
 The results were processed asynchronously and rendered within the page, providing a hands-on example of modern JavaScript promises and external API interaction.

 #### Agify API with fetch()
 ![Agify API with fetch()](../../images/2.2.d.2.jpeg)